Alcohol is the most widely consumed drug worldwide. For many, drinking is as much a part of daily life as having dinner.

 When GABA receptors were first isolated, they did respond to alcohol, but not until alcohol concentrations reached .33 mL/L. The legal limit for driving is .08 mL/L. For the normal human, concentrations over .3 ml/L are enough to cause someone to pass out and vomit.
 How would that account for the buzz we feel after a few glasses of wine?

-Nonetheless, alcohol shared properties with classical depressants, like valium.
-Experiments in mice showed that when given valium regularly, not only did they develop a tolerance to it, but they also developed increased tolerance to alcohol.
+Nonetheless, alcohol shared properties with classical depressants, like Valium.
+Experiments in mice showed that when given Valium regularly, not only did they develop a tolerance to it, but they also developed an increased tolerance to alcohol.
 Called cross-tolerance, it indicates that both drugs act at the same receptor, the GABA receptor.
 Mounting evidence suggested that alcohol acted at GABA receptors, but research had still been unable to pin down a specific mechanism.

 Part of the problem stemmed from the fact that GABA receptors are as varied as the beer menu at Oktoberfest.
 Each receptor is composed of five subunits, and there are multiple subunits to choose from.
 Is it possible that we just hadn't tested the right one?

 Yes, it turned out.
 One of the less common types of GABA contains a delta subunit (they are all labeled with Greek letters).
 In the past ten years, researchers began suspecting that the delta receptor might differ from other GABA receptors.
 When isolated, they found that it responded to low levels of alcohol, like the amount in a glass of wine.
 Cheers, we found the smoking gun.

 The delta receptor is concentrated in the prefrontal cortex, the hippocampus and the cerebellum, the same regions which had lowered activity in the PET scanner.
 Like in The Hangover, where a wild night of partying clouded the memory of the previous evening's events, it took some time, but the pieces of this story were slowly coming together.